Chicago-Southland Fiber Network – Gigabit Fiber Optic Network

-SSMMA has worked with its member municipalities to improve economic and community development in the region.
+SSMMA has long worked with its member municipalities to improve economic and community development in the region.
 The lack of high-speed fiber-based broadband has been seen as an impediment for institutions and businesses to choose to locate or expand their presence in the Southland.
 To address that concern, SSMMA secured funding for the development of the first phase of the Chicago Southland Fiber Network Project, a regional fiber network and infrastructure initiative to provide affordable high speed broadband to multiple locations in the region.

-Cook County and SSMMA, with grant funding from the State of Illinois “Illinois Jobs Now” program, aimed to construct more than 60 miles of fiber optic backbone infrastructure in the Southern Cook and Eastern Will County corridor spanning 32 initial anchor sites including: south suburban municipalities, public safety sites, community colleges, Cook County anchor facilities, and economic development access sites along, and in proximity to, the I-57 corridor.
+Cook County and SSMMA, with grant funding from the State of Illinois “Illinois Jobs Now” program, constructed more than 60 miles of fiber optic backbone infrastructure in the Southern Cook and Eastern Will County corridor spanning 32 initial anchor sites including: south suburban municipalities, public safety sites, community colleges, Cook County anchor facilities, and economic development access sites along, and in proximity to, the I-57 corridor.
 The fiber optic infrastructure will be used to provide connectivity to high capacity Internet services, Illinois Century Network (ICN) access for education and public institutions, and dark fiber resources for both public and private entities to use for point-to-point or multi-point network and data applications.
 Click here for a related story in a Cook County blog post, “Chicago Southland Fiber Network Project Begins.”

 Background: Southland Telecommunication Needs and Resources